billbreit/BitWiseApps/README.md

 **rpzc_demo.py**: An extended demo of DataStore.
 A non-trivial demo database of 7 tables and maybe 40 rows consumes about 50K on RP Pico.

 Budgets are tight, tensions are mounting, the entrenched old guard may be facing a life-or-death power struggle with younger members.
-A time of revoluiton looms !  ( But not in this version of the demo.
+A time of revolution looms !  ( But not in this version of the demo.
 Once I figure out an idiom for generator queries, then let slip discord and mayhem in the Raspberry Pi Zero Club. )

-**testinit333.py**: A temporary test for the new init subsystem, still in development
+**testinit333.py**: A temporary test for a initialize filesystem function, still in development

 #### bitwise/dev directory >